jm379/blog/posts/1-extending-ruby.md

 }
 ```

-Let's break down the file in parts so we can understand what's happening.

-The `#include <ruby.h>` allows the usage of the Ruby C API, so we can interact with Ruby within our
+The `#include <ruby.h>` allows the usage of the Ruby C API, so we can interact with Ruby within our C code.
-C code.

 In the `calc` function we have:

 - The [`VALUE`](https://github.com/ruby/ruby/blob/d0b7e5b6a04bde21ca483d20a1546b28b401c2d4/include/ruby/internal/value.h#L40)
-is an `uintptr_t`, an unsigned integer capable to stora a pointer.
-It represents a Ruby Object,
+is an `uintptr_t`, an unsigned integer with enough size to store a pointer value, but not necessarily an actual pointer.
-so it could be an Integer, Array, File, etc...
+It represents a Ruby Object, so it could be an Integer, Array, File, etc.

 - The `VALUE self` is the object that the method is attached to.
-In this case it should be the `Leibniz` module
+In this case it should be the `Leibniz`
-that is defined below.
+module that is defined below.

 - The [`RB_NUM2SIZE`](https://github.com/ruby/ruby/blob/d0b7e5b6a04bde21ca483d20a1546b28b401c2d4/include/ruby/internal/arithmetic/size_t.h#L47)
 is a function that converts a Ruby [`Numeric`](https://docs.ruby-lang.org/en/master/Numeric.html)